BWPT-Farm-Fresh-Produce/react/farm-fresh-product-app/src/ReadME.md

 ## Step 3
 - added Router dependency
     - wrapped App in Router on INDEX.js

+- added Route to App for three routes

-- added useState and useEffect to ConsumerProductList.js
+- added useState and useEffect to ProductList.js
--
+    -  setup useEffect axios call >>> no API link to call!

 ## Step
 - Added the following as dependencies inside React app Consumer components